 As of [], Liberty Media's executive officers and directors (including Mr. Malone and Mr. Maffei) beneficially owned []% of the aggregate voting power of the outstanding shares of BATRA and BATRB.
+Immediately following the Split-Off, SplitCo will not be deemed a "controlled company" under applicable exchange listing standards.
 [Liberty Media has been informed that all of its executive officers and directors intend to vote "FOR" the Split-Off Proposal.]